-3.7.2 Solar Powered Battery (SD2 Stretch Goal)
+3.7.2 Battery

 Next, we must choose a rechargeable battery for our solar energy system.
 This battery will store the energy needed to power the components in our system.
 There are two main types of batteries that we can choose from.
 These are lithium and lead acid batteries.
 These are the two most popular types of rechargeable batteries, especially when it comes to solar energy systems.
 When it comes to capacity, depth of discharge, efficiency, and lifespan, lithium-ion batteries usually take the lead.
 Depth of discharge is the percentage of the battery that can be safely drained of energy without damaging the battery.
 Typically, lithium-ion batteries can drain 85% of the total capacity.
 However, lead acid batteries should not be discharged more than 50%.
 With efficiencies, lithium-ion batteries see around 95% efficiency, while lead acid batteries' efficiencies come closer to 80%.
 This means that lithium ion batteries can typically use ~15% more of their stored energy.
 In addition, higher efficiencies mean that lithium ion batteries will take less time to charge.
 This becomes very important when we want our system's power to rely mostly on solar energy.
-When looking at all the factors, it is clear to see that lithium ion batteries are the better choice.
-The difference in cost between lithium and lead acid batteries is relatively negligible with the size batteries we are looking for, and this will be worth the benefit of less maintenance of our system.
+When looking at all the factors, it is clear to see that lithium ion batteries is relatively negligible with the size batteries we are looking for, and this will be worth the benefit of less maintenance of our system.
 For our initial design, we will be using two lithium ion rechargeable batteries found on Digikey.com.
 The batteries are rated at 3.7V and 2.5Ah each.
 The price of each battery is \$14.95.

-3.7.3 Solar Cells (SD2 Stretch Goal)
+3.7.3 Solar Cells